SEACrowd/seacrowd.github.io/_pages/events.md

 A lot has been happening for Southeast Asia!

+> Explore moments captured from these events in our [Google Photos album](https://photos.app.goo.gl/chgNTwJkFH7K1kBAA)!

 ## Workshops

 - [The Second Workshop in South East Asian Language Processing @ COLING 2025](https://sealp-workshop.github.io/)